The Scanning section is BELOW

 Histograms are Gamma Encoded The numbers may not be what you think

-What and Why is Gamma? (with calculator).
+What and Why is Gamma? with calculator for the histogram values

-Introduction Basics about light and flash
+Introduction - Basics about light and flash

-Inverse Square Law Flash falls off with distance
+Inverse Square Law - Flash falls off with distance

 Bounce Flash, and TTL Flash Compensation